Relationship Disclosure Information

 Security-Specific Risks

-Given the nature of Startly’s business model, which includes making available offerings in real estate and real estate related investments and in early stage companies, there are certain risk factors which can affect the value of a specific investment holding such as:
+Given the nature of Startly’s business model, which includes making available offerings in real estate and real estate related investments and in early-stage companies, there are certain risk factors which can affect the value of a specific investment holding such as the following:

 Real Estate Industry Investment Risk